 We have implemented a number of initiatives to maintain our near-term and future growth opportunities while supporting patients and reducing non-essential discretionary spending, including the imposition of a temporary moratorium on new employee hiring.
 In March 2020, we initiated protective measures in response to the COVID-19 outbreak including the canceling of all business-related international travel, requesting employees limit non-essential personal travel, enhancing our facilities' janitorial and sanitary procedures and the provision of certain personal protective equipment to employees working in our offices, encouraging employees to work from home to the extent their job function enables them to do so, limiting third-party access to our facilities, encouraging the use of virtual meetings, and modifying the manner and schedule of on-site production activities.
-We are reviewing all of these measures on a daily basis as the situation evolves, and we are likely to take additional actions as we learn more and as instruction is provided by national, state and local governmental agencies.
+We have also instituted daily health screening for all of our employees.
+We are reviewing all of these measures on a daily basis as the situation evolves, and we will take additional actions to the extent they are needed in the future.

-We continue to manufacture MACI and Epicel and maintains a significant safety stock of all key raw materials.
+We continue to manufacture MACI and Epicel and are maintaining a significant safety stock of all key raw materials.
 We do not expect current supply chain interruptions will impact the Company's ongoing manufacturing operations.
-The Company also continues to plan for a mid-2020 submission of the NexoBrid BLA to the FDA.
 With respect to customer delivery, MACI final product has an established shelf life of 6 days and established shipping shelf life of 3 days.
 Currently, MACI is picked up by courier and shipped by commercial air or ground transportation to our customer's location.
 Epicel final product has an established shelf life of 24 hours and is hand carried to customer hospital sites by courier.
 Transportation is primarily commercial or charter airline.
 Although we have not experienced material shipping delays or increased costs to date, significant disruption of air travel could result in the inability to deliver MACI or Epicel final products to customer sites within appropriate timeframes, which could further adversely impact our business.
+There is no expected impact of COVID-19 on the Company's distributors or third-party service providers' ability to manage patient cases.